Stove Help & Advice Home

 When the person 2 lets you know that it is down, tie off the rope on the roof so it doesn't fall all the way down the chimney.

 Get the chimney liner up onto the roof.
-Check that the liner is the correct way up.
-There is a purple arrow sprayed onto the flexible liner which should point up the chimney.
+Check that the liner is the correct way up, there is a small arrow approximately every one and a half meters on the outside of the liner, the arrow should be pointing up the chimney.

 With a straight chimney, that is big enough for the liner to go down easily, I prefer to attach the flex adaptor first and then attach the pulling rope via three lengths of wire wrapped around the self-tappers on the adaptor.
 If it looks like the liner might be a very tight fit, then use a nose cone and attach the rope to that.

-rockwool insulation then attach this around the flexible liner.
-You can wrap the entire liner at once or fit it section by section as you pull it down the chimney.
+If using linertherm then attach this around the flexible liner.
+You can wrap the entire liner at once or fit it section by section as you pull it down the chimney. .

 Person 1 and 2 need to work together, either by prearranged method or shouting.
 Often it is possible to hear each other by shouting through the chimney.
 Person 1 may find that person 2 can hear them better if they shout into the free end of the liner.
 As you feed the liner into the chimney, try and straighten it so that it doesn't curl inside the chimney flue.